+Along with all of this, we wanted to create a platform for constructive debate, of European and Western constitutional discourse, while accepting the verity of the fact that there are no mutually exclusive truths.
 In recent years, we have witnessed a tumultuous period marked by economic, natural, and social crises.
 These challenges have been compounded by a growing sense of social isolation, which may be a sign of an even deeper crisis of values.
 These values—Western, Eastern, liberal, illiberal, conservative, and more—are increasingly at odds, with each side becoming more entrenched in their positions.
 This lack of common ground is particularly concerning as we face issues such as global migration and climate change that require diverse perspectives to find solutions.
-This blog, Constitutional Discourse, aims to facilitate constructive dialogue and consider a variety of viewpoints as we grapple with these global challenges and the future of Europe.
-Hence the choice of our motto: “Discourse?
-Of course!”
+This blog, Constitutional Discourse, aims to facilitate constructive dialogue and consider a variety of viewpoints as we grapple with these global challenges and the future of the Western World, especially Europe.

-Living in our times, marked by the fact that humanity had to pay a great tribute in the battlefields and the cities in the World War II so that Human Dignity and Democracy be guaranteed to everyone, as well as by the rise and fall of the Bolshevik concept of State, the Nations have expressed the determination to live harmoniously together, and some of them decided to create the European Union for a common future of European peoples.
+We want to believe that our initiative could bring together the constitutional thoughts of all European and Western academics and beyond, in a fruitful dialogue and mutual understanding.
+Living in our times is marked by the fact that humanity had to pay a great tribute in the battlefields and the cities in World War II, as well as by the rise and fall of the Bolshevik concept of state, so that human dignity and democracy can be guaranteed to everyone.
+The nations have expressed the determination to live harmoniously together, and some of them decided to create the European Union for a common future of European peoples.

-It is needless to say that Constitutional Discourse, conceived as a scientific platform for dialogue, shall be open to everyone beyond political, geographical, religious, philosophical, or any other beliefs and orientations, while it is meant not to be a battlefield for activism of any kind.
+It is needless to say that Constitutional Discourse, conceived as a scientific platform for dialogue, shall be open to everyone beyond political, geographical, religious, philosophical, or any other beliefs and orientations, while it is not meant to be a battlefield for activism of any kind.